dyballa/IAN/README.md

 pip install git+https://github.com/dyballa/IAN
 ```

 You will need to have `git` installed for this command to work.
-I strongly recommend creating a new environment for installing IAN.
+I strongly recommend creating a fresh virtual environment for installing IAN.

 ## Documentation

+You will find short demos in the notebooks available in the [`examples`](/examples) folder.
 I am currently adding docs for all available functions.
-You will also find short demos in the notebooks available in the [`examples`](/examples) folder.
 Feel free to contact me by email if you have any questions.